Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 La Grave - nice fruity nose of blackberries/cherries, spicy and a bit peppery on the palate.
 Nice structure and meaty aftertaste.
 Grapes come from sandy soils.
 90p.

 Latour-a-Pomerol - more polished and detailed than La Grave, very good acidity and velvety structure, more bite and intensity here, round and tasty.
 Splendid effort for the vintage.
 92p.

 Hosanna - coming from the best part of Pomerol, "Le Plateau Argileux", this wine offers big scaled black fruit with the scent of truffles, big intensity and depth, great complexity and structure, and long caressing finish.
 This is stylish Pomerol with modern inputs.
 94+p.

 La Fleur Petrus - very catchy blackberry nose, sublime, pure elegance and finesse, great complexity and length, velvety structure, long finish.
 Pure delicacy.
 96p.

-Trotanoy - intense blacberries/raspberries, elegant and sublime, sophisticated, excellent structure and complexity, nother a powerhouse but rather finesse and subtlety here.
+Trotanoy - intense blackberries/raspberries, elegant and sublime, sophisticated, excellent structure and complexity, neither a powerhouse but rather finesse and subtlety here.
 Decadent stuff.
 96-97p.

-Belair Monange - this property's really been on the run since Christian Moueix' son, Edouard moved in and manages it.
-It's same blend of Merlot (90%) and Cabernet Franc (10%) as Trotanoy.
-It resembled a great deal Trotanoy, but displayed slightly more power and intensity.
+Belair Monange - this property's been on the run since Christian Moueix' son, Edouard moved in and manages it.
+It's the same blend of Merlot (90%) and Cabernet Franc (10%) as Trotanoy.
+It resembled a great deal Trotanoy but displayed slightly more power and intensity.
 Simply fabulous wine!
 96-97p.

 I always visit this property when I'm in Bordeaux.
-As usual I was treated with last three vintages, this time 2018, 2017 and 2016.
+As usual, I was treated with the last three vintages, this time 2018, 2017 and 2016.

 2018 - creamy with dense fruit and tannin, very complex and long.
 95+p.